varnish/Varnish-Book/varnish_book.rst

    You do not need background in theory or application behind Varnish to complete this course.
    However, it is assumed that you have experience and expertise in basic UNIX commands, and that you can install the following software:

    ..
-TODO: to update this list after introducing varnishtest along the book
+TODO: to update this list after introducing varnishtest throughout the book
       It might not be needed to install Apache, HTTPie, PHP or curl.

    - Varnish Cache 4.x or Varnish Cache Plus 4.x,